-The final report needs to be signed by either the principal or school coordinator, the supervising teacher and the teacher education student before it can be submitted to EASTS by the teacher education student.
+The final report and your attendance sheet need to be signed by either the principal or school coordinator, the supervising teacher and the teacher education student before it can be submitted to EASTS by the teacher education student.
 By the end of the placement the goal is to 'demonstrate' each of the standards and focus areas.
 Those rated at 'working towards' or 'not demonstrated' contribute to future placement goals.